BarathBj/guvi_project/README.md

 # guvi_project - Youtube Data Harvesting Projects

+# Project Description : (Youtube Data Harvest Project)  In this project Youtube Data Harvesting and Warehousing application, Retrieval of channel details and video details data from Youtube using Youtube API.
+Storage of MongoDB database used to stored some Youtube Channel details.
+Migrate of data from Mongodb to PSQL in storing same Youtube Channel deatils.

 # Need packages & library:
 1.python -- used programming language,
 2.pymongo -- mongodb,